he-is-james/Twitter-Reddit-News-Scraper/README.md

 - Uses the Twitter API with a developer account
 - Allows users to create a list of news accounts they trust and acquires the recent news posts on those accounts
-- Records the top trending tags on Twitter, given a specified location id (WOEID) -Effective, but lacks the updating the list of new posts, cannot access the Explore News section of Twitter
+- Records the top trending tags on Twitter, given a specified location id (WOEID)
+- Effective, but lacks the updating the list of new posts, cannot access the Explore News section of Twitter